BelfrySCAD/BOSL2/README.md

 fillet  | Radius of rounding for interior or exterior edges. chamfer | Size of chamfers/bevels for interior or exterior edges. orient  | Axis a part should be oriented along.
 Given as an XYZ triplet of rotation angles.
 It is recommended that you use the `ORIENT_` constants from `constants.scad`.
-Default is usually `ORIENT_Z` for vertical orientation. align   | Side of the origin that the part should be on.
-Given as a vector away from the origin.
-It is recommended that you use the constants from `constants.scad`.
+Default is usually `ORIENT_Z` for vertical orientation. anchor  | Side of the object that should be anchored to the origin.
+Given as a vector towards the side of the part to align with the origin.
+It is recommended that you use the directional constants from `constants.scad`.
 Default is usually `CENTER` for centered.

 ## Examples